Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/README.md

 For it the goal is to write C++ code implementing a Particle Filter to loaclize a moving object of interest, starting from a feature map and noisy measurements.

-The source code for this project, is submitted as part of this Git repo (in the [src](/src) folder).
+The source code for this project is submitted as part of this Git repo (in the [src](/src) folder).
 A detailed explanation is provided in a separate [writeup](Kidnapped_Vehicle_writeup.md), that documents also the results of the filter.

 Dependencies
 ---
 First of all, this project involves the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

-This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.
+This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
+For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.

 Other important dependencies are: